huggingface/blog/leaderboards-on-the-hub-contextual.md

 ## Experiments

-For our initial experiments, our benchmark assessed the performance of 13 foundation models (GPT-4V, Gemini-Pro-Vision, LLaVA-1.5).
+For our initial experiments, our benchmark assessed the performance of 13 models.
 We divided them into three categories:
 - **Augmented LLM approach**: GPT4 + visual information in the form of OCR of the image and/or dense image captions;
 - **Closed-Source LMMs**: GPT4V(ision) and Gemini-Vision-Pro;
 - **Open-Source LMMs**: LLaVA-v1.5-13B, ShareGPT4V-7B, Instruct-Blip-Vicuna-7B, mPlugOwl-v2-7B and so on.